T3 Triiodothyronine -100mcgx30ml

 T3 Triiodothyronine Benefits

 To possibly address hypothyroidism, T3 or triiodothyronine supplements may be used.
 Research show that T3 supplements can possibly increase mitochondrial functions, basal metabolic rate, muscle mass production, body temperature, enzymatic functions, energy levels, and hair growth.
-According to research, triiodothyronine supplements can boost weight loss and helps in muscle production.

 Aside from fat loss, other studies show that Triiodothyronine may possibly be used to address certain depressive disorders.
 A study among unipolar depression patients show that T3 supplements can provide a certain therapeutic effect when given in increased dosages.